lenn-dev/python/present_Calc_cert3.md

 ```python
 while True:
 ```
 - We enter a **while loop** to keep the calculator running until the user decides to exit.

-- This satisfies **Requirement 7: Use Loop Structures to Code Logic and Algorithms**.
+- ~~This satisfies Requirement 7: Use Loop Structures to Code Logic and Algorithms.~~
 ---

 #### **4. Handling user input with exception handling**
 ```python
 try:
 ```
-- We wrap our code inside a `try` block.
+- I wrapped the code inside a `try` block.
 - This helps us catch errors, such as entering non-numeric values, instead of crashing the program.
-- This contributes to **Requirement 6: Use Selection Structures to Code Logic and Algorithms**.
+- ~~This contributes to Requirement 6: Use Selection Structures to Code Logic and Algorithms.~~

+---
+### As I explained before this program takes 3 user inputs which are 2 numbers and 1 operator.
+### for the two numbers, taking the input and converting it to integer
+### and for the operator, taking the input and check if the input is valid in Selection of operator
+### strip() method removes any space from input
+### and I included the selection stucture of Handling 'exit' condition. whenever user want to exit the program, they can simply type the "exit", and the program will terminate.
+To account for the cases user enters uppercase letters, input is converted to lowercase.
 ---

 ### Taking the inputs from user
 #### **5. Getting the first number from the user**
 ```python